-Hey Santa…at Epcot!
-Santa has a gorgeous new meet-and-greet location at Epcot this year.
+Santa has a gorgeous meet-and-greet location at Epcot again this year.
 You’ll find Santa in The Odyssey Pavilion, which is in the World Celebration area between Test Track and the World Showcase Promenade.

 Below, we’ll walk through Santa’s meet-and-greet at Epcot.
 If you want to meet Santa, this is an excellent indoor location.
 It’s also the perfect spot to have a family photo commemorating your holiday visit to Epcot.

 Santa’s Meet and Greet Times at Epcot